Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `count` (`NUMBER`), default `10`; required
 - `body` (`BLOCK`), default ``

 Description: Executes the attached body block a specified number of times sequentially.
 The loop body runs to completion for each iteration before the next one begins.
+Python-style `for ... in range(...)` loops are compiled into ordinary variable modules surrounding this block; `repeat` itself does not manage an iteration variable.

 ### `if`